My first Python package: pydantic-sqlalchemy-deco

-Today, I released my first Python package!
+Today, I released my first Python package published on pypi!

 It doesn’t do much, but it’s something that has been bugging me for a while.
-For clients, I often include Pydantic models in SQLAlchemy-created databases.
+I often include Pydantic models in SQLAlchemy-created databases.
 Normally, I just use JSONB and use the regular ol’ model_validate functions.
 While this works, I’d prefer it to be automatic.
 Here’s where pydantic-sqlalchemy-deco comes in.

 It’s a simple TypeDecorator class that automatically converts between Pydantic and SQLAlchemy JSONB types.